 MacKenzie Falls is the most popular waterfall in the Grampians due to its height, its reliable flow and its relative ease of access close to the Northern Grampians Road.

-Water flows powerfully over the chiselled, jet black wall of rock into a small, deep pool.
-Right now is a fascinating time to visit the falls, after the 2014 bushfires
+Water flows powerfully over the chiselled, jet black wall of rock into a small, deep pool, with several smaller cascades directly upstream.

 the falls from directly in front.
 Expect a fair bit of spray down here on a windy day.